Crescent Roll Breakfast: 6 Heavenly Dishes You Need to Try

 • Freezing: Wrap individual slices in foil or plastic wrap, then place them in a freezer-safe bag.
 Thaw at room temperature before reheating.

-FAQs About Sweet Potato Cornbread
+FAQs About Sweet Potato Cornbread Recipe

 1. Can I use canned sweet potato puree?